cloudbank-project/az-serverless-tutorial/content/functions/_index.md

 ![](./img/azfn-browser-cloud-elem.png)

 That means it all works!
-You've build an API that stores information in a database and retrieves it through a public web API.
+You've built an API that stores information in a database and retrieves it through a public web API.
 Congratulations!

 {{% aside %}}